sci-comp/UberGodotGameJamKit/README.md

 This repository is a collection of freely usable art, scripts, and sounds that hopes to benefit many projects.

 Please see the ./Game/Scene/ folder for example scenes.
-Hitting "Play" will start the Splash sceen.
+Hitting "Play" will start the Splash sceen, which will transition to the first main scene, "Sandbox."

 ### Purpose and structure